sodadata/docs/soda-cloud/dataset-scan-schedule.md

     "password": "YOUR_PASSWORD"
   }
 ```
-2. The Soda Cloud API returns a response with your session token.
+2. The Soda Cloud API responds with your profile information, including your session token.
 Copy the session token to a safe, temporary location in your local system.
 ```shell
 {
     "token": "**hidden**",